strongio/evolutionary-optimization/README.md

 20-param sphere:

 ![](./images/param-20/pair_sphere.png)

+We can see, in the above experiment, the best-achieving optimizers are not all the same as in with 8-param experiment.
+We do not intend to use these experiments to draw sweeping conclusions about which optimizer is better.
+These are already winners in their own category.
+For instance, there are many population-based algorithms not included in this discussion, and more are actively been invented.
+Some are shown better in certain scenarios, but people have learned to be sceptical whenever a claim is made about optimization superiority.

 In summary, optimization scenarios can be complex and counter intuitive.
 In reality, we often have little idea of the objective surface, e.g. DNN parameter search, which is thought to be suitable for PSO [19].
 It is important to select a suitable method based on the specific problem.
 Sometimes it even requires hyper-parameter tuning, which can easily be another layer of optimization of its own.
 This behavior is similar to other machine learning techniques, e.g. classifier selection.